 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Operating Engineers in California is $64,775 annually, or $31.14 hourly.
-The median wage for Operating Engineers in San Diego County is $60,719 annually, or $29.19 hourly.
+The median wage in 2016 for Operating Engineers in California was $64,775 annually, or $31.14 hourly.
+The median wage for Operating Engineers in San Diego County was $60,719 annually, or $29.19 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Operating Engineers covered by union contracts and those working for government agencies generally receive medical, dental, and vision insurance, as well as vacation, holiday, and retirement benefits.
 Self-employed Operators must provide their own benefits.